this page does not tell you why you should bike it or walk it e.g ; the healthy exercise you get out of it .

 What is Bike It?

-'Bike it' is a project from Sustrans, the UK's leading sustainable transport charity, which is designed to encourage children to ride their bike to school.
+'Bike it' is a project from Sustrans, the UK's leading sustainable transport charity, which is designed to encourage pupils to ride their bike to school.
 The project has already quadrupled the number of children cycling to its target schools.

 Find out more on the Sustrans website.